-Under Retrieved Context Theory, two distinct factors can contribute to the TCE.
+Under retrieved context theory, two distinct factors can contribute to the TCE.
 The first, as we have already discussed, is context reinstatement.
 During encoding, autocorrelated context drift allows context to carry information about item order.
 During recall, the context associated with a just-recalled item is brought to mind through context reinstatement and is incorporated into the current mental context, causing context to drift.

-This context then serves as a cue which will tend to activate items studied nearby in time, since the context carries information about temporal order.
+This context then serves as a cue which will tend to activate items studied nearby in time because the context carries information about temporal order.

-Although context reinstatement is a key mechanism of Retrieved Context Theory, it is not the only factor which contributes to the TCE.
+Although context reinstatement is a key mechanism of retrieved context theory, it is not the only factor which contributes to the TCE.
 Contiguity can also be generated through recency.
 At the beginning of the recall period, the theory assumes the current state of mental context is used as a cue to begin recalling items.
 All else being equal, the autocorrelated drift of context during the study phase ensures that this end-of-list context is most strongly associated with end-of-list items.
 Thus, these end-of-list items are likely to be recalled first (as indeed they are in immediate free recall tasks; Hogan, 1975; Howard & Kahana, 1999; Laming, 1999).
-Because end-of-list items were studied close together in time, the bias to recall recent items first entails successively recalling several events that were experienced close in time-the recency effect naturally enhances the TCE (Davelaar, Goshen-Gottstein, Ashkenazi, Haarmann, & Usher, 2005; Kahana, 1996).
+Because end-of-list items were studied close together in time, the bias to recall recent items first entails successively recalling several events that were experienced close in time-the recency effect naturally enhances the TCE (Davelaar et al., 2005; Kahana, 1996).
 Indeed, as we will see, a strong recency effect is sufficient to produce a TCE even in the absence of any other contiguity-generating mechanisms.

-Thus, under Retrieved Context Theory, the TCE observed with intentional encoding is produced by a combination of both context reinstatement and recency mechanisms.
-Under any straight-forward interpretation, the theory would predict that both of these mechanisms also operate during incidental encoding.
-It is possible, however, that this straight-forward interpretation is wrong and that context reinstatement makes no contribution to the TCE in incidental encoding.2 If so, it would indicate that although both intentional and incidental encoding produce a contiguity effect, they actually represent very different types of contiguity.
-This would severely limit the explanatory scope of Retrieved Context Theory.
-Therefore, we will test whether the incidental TCE can be attributed to recency alone.
+Thus, under retrieved context theory, the TCE observed with intentional encoding is produced by a combination of both context reinstatement and recency mechanisms.
+Under any straight-forward interpretation, the theory would predict that both mechanisms also operate during incidental encoding.
+It is possible, however, that this straight-forward interpretation is wrong and that context reinstatement makes no contribution to the TCE in incidental encoding.
+If so, it would indicate that although both intentional and incidental encoding produce a contiguity effect, they represent very different types of contiguity.
+This would severely limit the explanatory scope of retrieved context theory.
+Therefore, we test whether the incidental TCE can be attributed to recency alone.